NetApp/harvest/conf/README.md

 objects:
   Sensor: sensor.yaml
 ```
-In the future, if you add more objectTemplates, you can add those in this same file.
+The Sensor key used in the custom.yaml must match the name defined in our sensor.yaml file.
+That's what connects this object with the template.
+In the future, if you add more object Templates, you can add those in this same file.

-#### 3. Extend an existing objectTemplate
+#### 3. Extend an existing object template

-In this example, we want to extend existing default objectTemplate `conf/zapi/cdot/9.8.0/lun.yaml` and collect additional metrics from the `lun-get-iter` zapi.
-These are the steps that one need to follow:
+In this example, we want to extend one of the existing object templates that Harvest ships with, `conf/zapi/cdot/9.8.0/lun.yaml` and collect additional information as below:

-Existing default `conf/zapi/cdot/9.8.0/lun.yaml` as below
+Use Case:
+1. Add `client_timeout` (You want to change default timeout of a lun zapi to splve https://github.com/NetApp/harvest/wiki/Troubleshooting-Harvest#client_timeout)
+2. Add additional counters `multiprotocol-type`, `application`
+3. Configure a new `value_to_num` plugin (Add a new counter which is calculated through plugins)
+4. Add `application` to instance_keys (Add labels to metrics)

+Let's assume the existing template is located at conf/zapi/cdot/9.8.0/lun.yaml and contains this (so we don't have to change)

 ```yaml
 name:                       Lun